decredcommunity/guidelines/proposals.md

 ## Publish, promote, engage, update

 - [ ] prefer public places
   - avoid hard-lobbying your proposal in private.
-Private chats and small groups are ok for collaboration/iteration "churn", but promoting the proposal "behind the scenes" will leave a bad taste.
-In contrast, facing any criticism in public will boost your credibility.
+Private chats and small groups are ok for collaboration/iteration "churn", but promoting the proposal "behind the scenes" will leave a bad taste and people will likely learn about it.
+In contrast, facing and addressing any criticism in public will boost your credibility.
 - [ ] submit the proposal to Politeia
   - download the so-called Proposal Bundle that contains a cryptographic proof of submission
   - it may take up to a few days for the proposal to get verified and published
   - if it doesn't show up, ask in #proposals chat
-  - if attempts to contact admins fail and you suspect unfair censorship, follow the [docs](https://docs.decred.org/governance/politeia/politeia-censorship/) and use the bundle to prove the submission
+  - if attempts to contact admins fail and you suspect unfair censorship, follow the [docs](https://docs.decred.org/governance/politeia/politeia-censorship/) and use Proposal Bundle to prove the submission
 - [ ] promote pre-vote
   - submit proposal link to [r/decred](https://www.reddit.com/r/decred/)
   - post in #proposals room if it wasn't already posted by Politeia moderators